-Year 8 students receive a school funded Laptop for their classroom learning and home studies.
+Students receive a school funded Laptop for their classroom learning and home studies.
 This is in line with the schools 24/7 Anywhere Anytime ICT integration.
 Students have access to free loan devices when their school provided 24/7 laptop is being updated, repaired or if the battery is flat.